Intensive Outpatient Substance Abuse Treatment and Alcohol Addiction Rehab

 Drug or alcohol addiction can lead to physical, psychological, and emotional damage.
 While many people struggling with alcoholism or drug addiction will need to be admitted to an inpatient treatment program in order to recover, intensive outpatient rehabilitation can also be highly effective for recovery in certain cases.
 By moving from inpatient treatment to intensive outpatient substance abuse treatment, you will have the opportunity to gradually transition to being an active, healthy member of society once again.
 We offer such programs for those struggling with addiction to drugs or alcohol, and we can also help those with a dual diagnosis to overcome their addiction and manage an accompanying mental health issue.
 You might be wondering, "Where can I find an outpatient drug rehab near me?"
 But what you should be asking is, "Where can I find an outpatient rehab with high-quality, customized programs that will give me the best chances of success?"
 The answer to that question is White Sands Treatment Center.

-At White Sands, we tailor our outpatient alcohol rehab and detox programs according to the specific needs of each patient, so we offer treatment programs of varying intensity.
+At White Sands, we tailor our outpatient alcohol rehab and detox programs according to the specific needs of each patient based on age, health, history, and other considerations, so we offer treatment programs of varying intensity.
 However, all of these programs will involve regular visits to the treatment center (often three days a week) and include frequent and in-depth cognitive behavioral therapy.
 After spending full days in our private rehab facility, you will be able to return home in the evenings.
 Many of the people in our outpatient programs take part after their therapist has recommended stepping down from inpatient rehab or a partial hospitalization program.

 Why do we fall prey to drug addiction?
 Many factors can come into play.
 At White Sands, we will carefully assess your individual situation before making a joint decision about whether you are likely to recover in the context of an outpatient program.
 Some people may struggle in this type of setting, even if they have been making good progress, and may need to receive inpatient treatment for a while longer.
 For example, if ongoing problems at home or at work represent a significant part of the reason why you were attracted to substance abuse in the first place, continuing to deal with these triggers while you are away from the drug treatment center may harm you and delay your rehabilitation.
 The same is true if you might find it hard to stay away from a social group of fellow addicts who do not share your desire to live a sober, healthy life.